hund030/TeamsFx_Wiki_review/How-to-configure-Tab-capability-within-your-Teams-app.md

 1. Run `Teams: Provision in the cloud` command in Visual Studio Code to apply the bicep to Azure.

-1. Add build and deploy action to your `teamsapp.yml` file.
+1. To automate the build and deployment of your tab app, add the following build and deploy action to your `teamsapp.yml` file.

     ```
       - uses: cli/runNpmCommand # Run npm command